-On the occasion of its 40th anniverary, we feature the historic November 10, 1975 speech delivered right after the U.N. declared that “Zionism is racism.”
+Below is the historic November 10, 1975 speech delivered by Daniel Patrick Moynihan right after the U.N. declared that “Zionism is racism.”
 The resolution was repealed in 1991, but its spirit tragically lives on in the form of the U.N.’s enduring obsession with condemning Israel.

 Speech to the United Nations General Assembly, by U.S. Ambassador to the U.N.
 Daniel Patrick Moynihan, November 10, 1975.
 Source: U.S. Congressional Record.